alexa/alexa-auto-sdk/modules/core/README.md

 Another way to specify the configuration data is programmatically by using the configuration factory methods classes provided in the library.
 For example, you can configure the `alertsCapabilityAgent` settings by instantiating a configuration object with the following method:

     auto alertsConfig = aace::alexa::config::AlexaConfiguration::createAlertsConfig( "<SQLITE_DATABASE_FILE_PATH>" );

-The `<AAC_SDK_ROOT>/scripts/configure-aace.sh` script can be used to obtain values for the `authDelegate` object and to build the `JSON` data structures for the configuration file(s).
-File paths should be specified as absolute paths on the target device.

 After you have created your configuration object(s) you should call the Engine's `configure()` function, passing in the configuration object(s).